KateEllen/Simpsons-fan-page/README.md

 ![Color-palette](https://github.com/KateEllen/Simpsons-fan-page/blob/main/static/media/colour_scheme.png)
 ## Agile Process

-### User Stories

-User Stories can be found at https://github.com/KateEllen/Simpsons-fan-page/projects/1

 ## Project Goals

 The goal of this project is to create blog page, where people can start a conversation.